 Inspiration is important, but can also be dangerous at the same time.
 You might look for inspiration before you start your projects, which is pretty normal and good.
 That can be on Dribbble, Pinterest, Behance, or on other platforms like Awwwards or SiteInspire.
 Where it’s crucial not to seek out inspiration is at that time, when you think your personal website’s design is done.
 You might see another nice website somewhere and think, hmmm I also want to build a website like this, so let’s wipe out your latest portfolio designs and start from scratch.
 Now, it happened.
 That moment prevents you (happened to me a few times) from putting it out there.
 As I already wrote above, commitment is all about it.
 In the end, it all comes down to committing and getting shit done.

 Just keep it simple.
 The work on your website is more important than your website itself.
 Try building a container for your projects and present them in an elegant, but simple way.
 Make your work speak for itself.

 Your portfolio will never be finished or perfect as written above.
 Update your projects and iterate on your web design on the go.
 This allows you to put it out there earlier and relieve stress.

-A lot of people use Wordpress with theme templates to build a portfolio.
-There are pretty good ones out there, but most of them are not good enough or are very restricted in the design you can build there if you have not a lot of coding experience.
+A lot of people use WordPress with theme templates to build a portfolio.
+There are pretty good ones out there, but most of them are not good enough or are very restricted in the design you can build there if you do have not a lot of coding experience.
 But there is an alternative: Webflow.
 With Webflow you can build fully custom websites without using code with a visual canvas.
-I use it for a few years now and wouldn't go back to Wordpress anymore.
+I use it for a few years now and wouldn’t go back to WordPress anymore.
 It speeds up your process insanely and allows you to build your custom-designed portfolio for all devices.
 Check out Webflow on the link below.